End of US highway 150 |

 |

 US 150 originally ended there.
 Straight ahead was westbound US 50, and eastbound was to the right.
 But in 1930, the White River was bridged by US 50 in Shoals.
 So for the next year or two, US 150 was extended to the right, along Spout Spring/former US 50.
 It came into Shoals either on Water Street or Main Street, ending at 4th Street (which carried the "new" US 50).
-But that lasted for only a year or two; already by 1932 the "new" US 150 had been built between Lacy and Shoals.
-So then the west terminus of US 150 moved a few blocks east, to the current junction:
+This photo was taken looking east on US 50-150; for a brief time US 150 began to the right on Main:

 |